intel/llvm/sycl/doc/SYCLCompilerUserManual.md

     NOTE:  Any libraries that are passed on the command line which are not specified with `-foffload-static-lib` are treated as host libraries and are only used during the final host link.

+**`-fsycl-device-code-split=<value>`**

+    Perform SYCL device code split.
+There are three possible values for this option:
+    - per_kernel - device code module is created for each SYCL kernel
+    - per_source - device code module is created for each source (translation unit)
+    - off - no device code split.
+    NOTE: By default device device code split is 'off' - all kernels go into a single module`

+**`-fsycl-device-code-split`**

+    Perform SYCL device code split in the per_source mode i.e. create a device code module for each source (translation unit)

 ### Intel FPGA specific options